shield02/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * 3-list_tables - script that lists all the tables of a database, database name passed as argument
 * 4-first_table - script that creates a table in the current database
 * 5-full_table - script that prints the full description of a table from a database
+* 6-list_values - script that lists all rows of a table from the database